Aman Resorts

 Aman Resorts is the trading entity of Aman Group Sarl, a Swiss-headquartered multinational hospitality company.
-Founded by Indonesian hotelier Adrian Zecha in 1988, the company operates 35 properties in 20 countries.
-Vladislav Doronin is the chief executive officer, chairman, and owner.
+Founded by Indonesian hotelier Adrian Zecha in 1988, the company operates 36 properties in 20 countries.
+It is owned by Russian businessman Vladislav Doronin, who is also its chairman and CEO.

 History

 Founding

 Founded in 1988, Aman Resorts' first destination was the result of hotelier Adrian Zecha's desire to build a holiday home in Phuket.
 His plans soon developed into an idea to build a small boutique resort with Anil Thadani and two other friends.
 They invested their own money in the venture as no banks would lend for the project due to the small number of planned rooms.
 The resort opened as Amanpuri in 1988, with nightly rates reportedly five times higher than local competitors.

 By 1992, following the success of the first hotel, the group had expanded to include several resorts in Indonesia, a resort on Bora Bora and one in the Alpine village of Courchevel.
 Later, Clement Vaturi acquired a majority stake in the company, thereby allowing the boutique hotels to be further conceptualized.